Cross-rail governance

 Provision the Privy wallet signer, configure the policy hook, verify AuthorizationTokenClaims JWS, understand the fail-closed contract, and roll out to enforcing.

-Stripe DAA and x402 are live in shadow mode.
+x402 pre-authorization is live: policy evaluates the payment before it executes and issues a signed allow token, fail closed; the payee verifies the token via the middleware.
+Stripe DAA runs in shadow mode.
 The legacy Stripe surface keeps running in enforcing mode on the v1 policy path while the cross-rail engine runs alongside it.

-Refunds, payouts, transfers, disputes, application-fee refunds.
+Refund enforcement pre-execution; payouts, transfers, disputes, and application-fee refunds governed from webhooks.
 The existing Stripe governance surface keeps running on the v1 policy path while the cross-rail engine runs in parallel shadow mode.

 Integration guide →HTTP 402 Payment Required flows for agent-to-agent and human-to-agent commerce.
-Axiru evaluates the x402 authorization request and issues an authorization token signed by the Axiru JWKS.
+Axiru evaluates every x402 authorization request fail-closed and issues an authorization token signed by the Axiru JWKS.
+No token, no payment.

 Tempo payment network.
-Reserve policies now; enforcement lands when the Phase 2 adapter ships.
+Reserved in the type system today; enforcement lands when the Phase 2 adapter ships.

 USDC stablecoin transfers on Base.
-Hard country blocklists and rolling per-agent caps apply on the same policy engine as other rails.
+Reserved in the type system today; the adapter ships with Phase 2 on the same policy engine as other rails.

 PayPal USD stablecoin transfers.
 Agent scope guards and rolling-window aggregates apply identically to other stablecoin rails.

 ACH transfers via Plaid.
-Routes through the AGT extension today; first-class adapter and Plaid-specific action labels in Phase 2.
+Reserved in the type system today; first-class adapter and Plaid-specific action labels in Phase 2.

 Bank transfers via Modern Treasury.
 OVT shape maps to incoming transfer objects; same decision endpoint, same ledger.